Skip to content

 • Extra cardboard: please flatten, tie it into a bundle and leave out with the rest of your recycling

-• Extra plastics, cans and tins: please put them in a plastic carrier bag and leave with the rest of your recycling
+• Extra plastics, cans and tins: please put them in a carrier bag and leave with the rest of your recycling

-• Extra paper: please put it in a plastic carrier bag and leave out with the rest of your recycling
+• Extra paper: please put it in a carrier bag and leave out with the rest of your recycling

 • You can also take extra recycling to your local Household Waste and Recycling Centre